Zackin5/Filmic-Tonemapping-ReShade/README.md

 # Filmic-Tonemapping-ReShade
 Gamma-correct filmic tonemapping shaders for ReShade.
-Currently includes the Uncharted 2 tonemap, a simplified Haarm-Pieter Duiker and different ACES curve implementations, may include Reinhard variants in the future.
+Includes the Uncharted 2 tonemap, a simplified Haarm-Pieter Duiker and different variants on ACES and Reinhard implementations.

 ## Credits
 Inspiration and code came from the following works: